andrew-johnson-4/lambda-mountain/README.md

 ### What is Ad-Hoc Specialization?

-If we have several overloaded functions, we get to choose the best fit for any particular application.
+If we have several overloaded functions, then we get to choose the best fit for any particular application.

 ```
 f := λ(: x X). x;